mayur-tolexo/pg-shifter/README.md

 ## Create Table
 __CreateTable(conn *pg.DB, model interface{}) (err error)__

-This will create table from go struct.
+This will create table if not exists from go struct.
 Also, if any enum associated to the table struct then that will be created as well.
 All the unique keys and index associated to the table struct will be created as well.
 ```